Welcome to my website.

 How I Work

 My therapeutic approach is psychodynamic with a specialty in character analysis.
 I may include Orgonomic biophysical therapy (Reichian bodywork) if the patient and I determine it can be of value.
-I may also introduce dream analysis, guided imagery and expressive arts based upon needs and therapy process of each patient.
+My theoretical bases and approaches also include Jungian psychology and dream analysis, Psychosynthesis and guided imagery, expressive arts, and integrative medicine.
+I may introduce these approaches based upon needs and therapy process of each patient.
 Please click on a therapeutic method at below left for more information on each kind of therapy…

 - Reichian Character Analysis